grafana/alloy/docs/sources/set-up/install/chef.md

 The `alloy` package installs a default configuration file that doesn't send telemetry anywhere.

 The default configuration file location is `/etc/alloy/config.alloy`.
-You can replace this file with your own configuration or create a new configuration file for the service to use.
+You can replace this file with your own configuration or create a configuration file for the service to use.

 ## Next steps